jjaakko/fake-news-classifier/index.markdown

 We believe that truth investigators would want to understand at this level of detail in order to have confidence to use our system's automatically generated truth assessment as a starting point or a way to prioritize their work.
 For full details on the algorithms, please see our [technical report](link to technical report).

-## We gathered data from our target users
+## We Gathered Articles Gold-labeled by Some of Our Target users
 Social media has fundamentally changed information, giving the public direct access to more information than ever before.
 But with the recent proliferation of low-quality or false content, it has become often nearly impossible to discern accurate information.
 The US is a country with [223 million social media users](https://www.statista.com/statistics/278409/number-of-social-network-users-in-the-united-states/)